Atom0713/BettingInfoScraper/README.md

 - [ ] Imlement output stream for tennis events

 ## Project status

-Project development slowed due to lack of time and involment in other projects.
+Project development slowed due to lack of time and involvement in other projects.